joshmoody24/game-assets/assets/models/animated-wooden-door.md

 title: Animated Wooden Door
 ext: blend
 ---
-A simple light that attaches to the ceiling.
+A simple wooden door with an opening animation.